 English literature research

-Explore the work we're doing in our 4 areas of expertise within English Literature
+Explore our work in four areas of expertise within English literature

 To explore English literature is to uncover the history of the English speaking world.
 Throughout history, literature has been a companion to the trials, tribulations, successes and achievements of our nation.
 Beyond entertainment, it has commented on corruption, taught lessons on love, war and justice, transported us to new worlds, and changed our views.